Frequently Asked Questions

 Who are my travel companions?

 Although there are six separate FASPE Fellowship Programs, there are currently two Fellowship trips to Europe.
-The Business, Law, and Design & Technology programs travel together on one trip, and the Medical, Seminary, and Journalism programs travel together on the second trip.
+The Business, Law, and Design & Technology programs travel together on one trip, and the Medical, Clergy, and Journalism programs travel together on the second trip.
 Fellows on each trip travel together, visit sites together, participate in several interdisciplinary seminars and share meals and accommodations.

 What are lodging arrangements during the program?
 Do I get my own room?